-IMPACT 100 Pensacola Bay Area was conceived when our founder, Debbie Ritchie, read an article in People Magazine in 2003 about a similar organization in Cincinnatti, OH.
-She organized a few friends and launched our own version of the original IMPACT organization.
-Read full article.
+IMPACT 100 Pensacola Bay Area was conceived when our founder, Debbie Ritchie, read an article in People Magazine in 2003 about the original IMPACT 100 in Cincinnati, OH.
+Debbie talked to several friends about the idea.
+Together, they agreed to form an IMPACT 100 in Pensacola.

-The mission of IMPACT is accomplished through thousands of volunteer hours of the Board of Directors and its membership as well as many generous donations by community partners and sponsors.
-The Board of Directors is comprised of 20 volunteers, each serving two year terms.
-The Board and its President Meri Asmar provide strategic direction as well as the day to day work to meet our goals.
-Read more about our current Board of Directors.
+The mission of IMPACT 100 is accomplished through thousands of volunteer hours of the Board of Directors and its membership as well as many generous donations by community partners and sponsors.
+The Board of Directors is comprised of at 27 volunteers, each serving two-year terms.
+The Board and its President Kristin Longley provide strategic direction as well as the day-to-day work to meet our goals.

 Click below to easily share IMPACT 100 updates in your media feeds.